causalNLP/causal-agent/docs/source/tutorials/index.rst

 Tutorials & Examples
 ===================

-Learn CAIS through hands-on tutorials, comprehensive case studies, and practical examples.
+Learn Causal Agent through hands-on tutorials, comprehensive case studies, and practical examples.
 This section provides interactive learning materials for users at all levels.

 All tutorials include downloadable Jupyter notebooks that you can run locally or in cloud environments like Google Colab or Binder.